slot_decay_per_second. With a concurrency limit, slots are released when the concurrency manager exits.

 Parallel data processing

 Limit the maximum number of parallel processing tasks.
-This scenario limits the number ofprocess_data
+This scenario limits the number ofprocess_data tasks to five at any one time.
+The concurrency

-concurrency limit.
+context manager requests five slots on the data-processing concurrency limit.
 This blocks until five slots are free and then

 submits five more tasks, ensuring that the maximum number of parallel processing tasks is never exceeded.